EXCLUSIVE-Vaccine group says 76 rich countries now committed to "COVAX" access plan

 "We have, as of right now, 76 upper middle income and high income countries that have submitted confirmations of intent to participate - and we expect that number to go up," Berkley told Reuters in an interview.

 "This is good news.
-It shows that the COVAX facility is open for business and is attracting the type of interest across the world we had hoped it would," he said.
+It shows that the COVAX facility is open for business and is attracting the type of interest across the world we had hoped it would.".

 COVAX coordinators are in talks with China about whether it might also join, Berkley said.

+Chinese Foreign Ministry spokeswoman Hua Chunying told a briefing on Wednesday that China "supports COVAX and has been in communication with WHO and other parties" about it.

-COVAX is co-led by GAVI, the WHO and the Coalition for Epidemic Preparedness Innovations (CEPI), and is designed to discourage national governments from hoarding COVID-19 vaccines and to focus on first vaccinating the most high-risk people in every country.
+COVAX is co-led by GAVI, the WHO and the Coalition for Epidemic Preparedness Innovations (CEPI).
+It is designed to discourage national governments from hoarding COVID-19 vaccines and to focus on first vaccinating the most high-risk people in every country.

 Its backers say this strategy should lead to lower vaccine costs for everyone and a swifter end to the pandemic that has claimed some 860,000 lives globally.